 - Preventative services

-Medicare drug rehab coverage for outpatient, partial hospitalization and SBIRT is covered under Part B.
+Outpatient Medicare rehab facility, partial hospitalization, and SBIRT are covered under Part B.

-Medicare Part C is just another name for the Advantage plan.
-As such, understanding it means knowing what Parts A, B, and D are and how they apply to drug rehab.
+Part C is just another name for the Advantage plan.
+Understanding it means knowing what Parts A, B, and D are and how they apply to drug rehab.

 Part D is Medicare’s prescription drug coverage.
-It covers the cost of prescription drugs and is offered by private insurance companies who follow the rules set.
-This includes Medicare substance abuse medication coverage.
+It covers the cost of prescription drugs and is offered by private insurance companies that follow the rules set.
+In addition, it includes substance abuse medication coverage.

 - Acamprosate calcium